Bunny ears

 Herbicide control

-- No herbicide is currently registered for control of bunny ears cactus in Queensland; however, an off-label use permit (Permit No. 11463) allows use of various herbicides to control environmental weeds in non-agricultural areas, bushland, forests, wetlands, and coastal and adjacent areas.
+- No herbicide is currently registered for control of bunny ears in Queensland; however, an off-label use permit (PER11463) allows use of various herbicides to control invasive plants in non-agricultural areas, bushland, forests, wetlands, and coastal and adjacent areas.

-Read the bunny ears fact sheet (PDF, 3.1MB) for herbicide control and application rates.
+Read the bunny ears fact sheet for herbicide control and application rates.

 Legal requirements

-- Bunny ears or Golden bristle cactus is a category 2, 3, 4 and 5 restricted invasive plant under the Biosecurity Act 2014.
+- Bunny ears is a category 2, 3, 4 and 5 restricted invasive plant under the Biosecurity Act 2014.
+You must not:

-- At a local level, each local council must have a biosecurity plan that covers invasive plants in its area.
-This plan may include actions to be taken on bunny ears.
+Each local government must have a biosecurity plan that covers invasive plants in its area.
+This plan may include actions to be taken for bunny ears.
 Some of these actions may be required under local laws.
-Contact your local council for more information.
+Contact your local government for more information.